Here I am at home on Sunday, last day on a newspaper payroll, gate swinging open to retirement.

 I got a little wistful remembering my modest retirement plan.
 This boat will remain out of reach.
 But I can still dream.
 The plan for now is to stay home and sail away at my keyboard.

 I scan the New York Times, New Mexican and Albuquerque Journal, my stable for 33 years.
 Beau Biden, son of the vice president and reportedly an all-around good guy, died yesterday of brain cancer at 46.
-Islamic State is making gains in Libya, in addition to Syria and Iraq.
+Islamic State is making gains in Libya — Syria and Iraq, too.
 Poverty, education and mental health issues weave through New Mexico stories.
 A 28-year-old hard case in Albuquerque, accused of killing a police officer last week, complains on a Facebook page that life has not treated him fairly.

 I still my jerking knee, tell myself not to wade back in.
 I am still too close to my career to see it entirely.
 I was learning right up to the end and many answers are still at sea.
 And, this morning, the only thing I want to rush into is a lazy day.